phoenixframework/phoenix_live_view/guides/client/js-interop.md

 For live page navigation via `<.link navigate={...}>` and `<.link patch={...}>`, their server-side equivalents `push_redirect` and `push_patch`, as well as form submits via `phx-submit`, the JavaScript events `"phx:page-loading-start"` and `"phx:page-loading-stop"` are dispatched on window.
-Additionally, any `phx-` event may dispatch page loading events by annotating the DOM element with `phx-page-loading`.
+Additionally, `phx-` events may dispatch page loading events by annotating the DOM element with `phx-page-loading`.
 This is useful for showing main page loading status, for example:

 ```